-In the months leading up to Census Day – April 1, 2020 – Chicago Coalition for the Homeless is providing census education during outreach at shelters, drop-in centers, and schools, and at professional training sessions.
+In the months leading up to Census Day – April 1, 2020 – Chicago Coalition for the Homeless provided census education during outreach at shelters, drop-in centers, and schools, and at professional training sessions.
 CCH is among 42 Illinois organizations partnering with Forefront’s IL Count Me In 2020.
 We’re working together to reach hard-to-count communities.

 Our message?
 People experiencing homelessness count, too!

 Many people who experience homelessness live “doubled-up” in the homes of others, often in temporary and overcrowded conditions.
 Whether living on the street, in a shelter, or doubled-up, every homeless person should be counted in the census.

 The U.S. Census Bureau invites most households to respond through the mail, but the process looks different for those without a home.
-CCH has created a census fact sheet tailored specifically for people experiencing homelessness.
+CCH has updated its census fact sheet tailored specifically for people experiencing homelessness.